Becoming an expert on the exit plan

 Weekly Wrap: The Regulator Beat

-The latest developments on industry regulation from across the country.
+The latest developments on industry regulation from across Canada and the U.S.

 Far Out Friday: Retired teacher makes over $2M playing the stock market

 Talk about having skeletons in the closet!
 This pensioner didn't tell a soul - not even her family - about her hidden fortune before she passed away.

 Don't be fooled.
 Gen Y knows a lot more than you may think about financial planning.
 So much more, that you, the advisor, may want to rethink your approach to servicing them.